Division of Certified Public Accounting

 - TOTAL REQUIRED HOURS: 150 semester or 200 quarter hours

 - TOTAL UPPER DIVISION ACCOUNTING HOURS: 36 semester or 54 quarter to include the following: Taxation, Auditing, Financial, Cost/Managerial and Accounting Info Systems.

-- TOTAL UPPER DIVISION GENERAL BUSINESS HOURS: 39 semester hours or 58 quarter hours to include the following: six (6) semester hours or eight (8) quarter hours of business law.
-One course can be at a lower lever (freshman or sophomore), the other course must be upper division (junior level or higher).
-Business Law 1 and Legal Environment of Business are often considered duplicate.
+- TOTAL UPPER DIVISION GENERAL BUSINESS HOURS: 39 semester hours or 58 quarter hours to include the following: three (3) semester hours or four (4) quarter hours of business law.

 Other important information: These requirements include the requirements to sit for the CPA exam under the 120 semester or 160 quarter hour rule.

 Individuals who sat for the CPA examination prior to 1984 must evidence one year of public, academia, or industry accounting experience or one year of employment by a unit of federal, state or local government in a position which required the use of accounting skills verified by a licensed certified public accountant or approved chartered accountant.

 In 2008 the Florida legislature expanded the work experience requirement to include all applicants for CPA licensure regardless of when the individual sat for the CPA examination.
 In addition to experience obtain in the public accounting and government, the 2008 legislative change also allows experience obtained in industry and academia.